KiiChain/kii/readme.md

 cd kii
 ignite chain serve -r -v

-**NOTE** The recursive flag is optional if you want to get the frontend projects
+**NOTE** The recursive flag is optional if you want to get the frontend projects.
+**NOTE 2** if you would like to pull all updates including the submodules use this command:

+git pull && git submodule foreach git pull origin master
 ```

 ### Configure